Brad Green (footballer)

-Brad Green (born 13 March 1981) is a former Australian rules football player and is the current North Melbourne development coach.
+Brad Green (born 13 March 1981) is a former Australian rules football player and current executive.
 He played for 13 seasons with the Melbourne Football Club in the Australian Football League (AFL).
-Drafted with the 19th selection in the 1999 AFL Draft, Green played in a losing Grand Final in his first season.
+Drafted with the 19th selection in the 1999 AFL draft, Green played in a losing Grand Final in his first season.
 In 2010 he won the club's best and fairest award and was the club's leading goalkicker, with many commentators stating he was unlucky to miss out on All-Australian selection.
 Green was named Melbourne's captain for the next season, but the appointment was short-lived as he held the position for only one year.
 He also represented the Australian International rules football team in 2004, 2010 and 2011, captaining the side in 2011.

-Green was an assistant coach at North Melbourne, having previously been an assistant coach at the Carlton Football Club from 2013 to 2015.
+Green was an assistant coach at the Carlton Football Club from 2013 to 2015.
+He then served as an assistant at North Melbourne through 2017.

-He is currently a Director at the Melbourne Football Club
+As of 6 September 2024, Green serves as President of the Melbourne Football Club.

 Early life

 Green was born in Georgetown, Tasmania.
 A natural sportsman, Green played representative cricket and soccer as a teenager and captained the Australian under-15 cricket team.
+Green is an alumnus from Victoria University.